metaxmx/JavaSwing-BlockLayout/README.md

 # JavaSwing-BlockLayout

-"Block" Layout Manager for Java Swing.
+"Block" Layout Manager for Java Swing, with example.